Table of Contents:

+Before you ask the question What is CGST, lets understand the importance of GST In India.
 The biggest tax reform in India i.e, GST India has seen many ups and downs since its launch in July 2017.
 The government has promised remarkable changes in the tax sector and only development for the country moving forward.
+The full form of CGST is Central Goods & Services Tax.

 The CGST Act manages all forms of taxes that are charged by the Central Government of India.
 This singular taxation format has helped in relieving the companies, businesses, and the common man to get rid of the unnecessarily imposed indirect taxes via the previous rulings.
 It caters to all suppliers, manufacturers along with consumers who are involved with daily businesses or just regular retail services.